 But why stay on the beach all the time, if there is a forest next to it?

 We were exploring whereabout of the ancient battleground in full tranquility and…

-But of course we didn’t just walk and sit there.
-We played beach bats during day
+And of course we didn’t just walk and sit there.
+We also played beach bats during day,

 and at night we tried a fast version of badminton, ‘Speedminton’, completed with glow sticks in the shuttlecocks.
 To see each other, we also decorated ourselves with glow sticks.